humrec/humrec.github.io/content/home/about.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
 ---
-**Title:** Humans and Recommender Systems: Towards a Mututal Understanding
+**Title:** Humans and Recommender Systems: Towards a Mutual Understanding
 **Duration:** 01/09/2021-31/08/2024
 **Funded by:** [FWF Austrian Science Fund](https://www.fwf.ac.at/en/)
 **Total funding:** 599,686.50 EUR